OptimistikSAS/OIBus/documentation/README.md

 is what powers the in-app **Help** links and the documentation viewable from a running OIBus instance with no internet access.
 It differs from the public build in two ways: its base URL is `/documentation/` instead of `/`, and it uses a local, offline search index (`@easyops-cn/docusaurus-search-local`) instead of Algolia, since an offline instance can't reach Algolia's cloud service.
-See `.github/workflows/build.yml`'s `build-documentation` job for how CI builds this variant and feeds its output into `backend/dist/documentation` before the backend is packaged.
+It also builds straight into `backend/dist/documentation` instead of `build`, which is exactly where the backend serves it from — so running this one command is enough to make the "Documentation" link work locally, and it's also all that `.github/workflows/build.yml`'s `build-documentation` job runs before the backend is packaged.

 Both build commands also run `update-agent-version.js` afterwards, which fetches the latest [OIBus Agent](https://github.com/OptimistikSAS/OIBusAgentRelease) release tag and substitutes it into the